Fortress-Blast/Fortress-Blast/README.md

 Known bugs (v0.4)
 -----------------

+- It is very easy to get stuck with Mega Mann, try increasing player Z position before resizing.
 - Mega Mann stuck check does not always fire, failsafe checks needed.
 - Duplicate powerups can spawn across rounds, failsafe needed when spawning powerups.
 - Super Speed should be denied when holding PASS Time jack, as it does not work.